 As always if you are experiencing difficulties with any health and social care services Healthwatch Cornwall can be contacted on T: 0800 038 1281.

-The new lockdown requires you to stay at home to prevent the spread of coronavirus and protect the NHS, the link below has local organisations in Cornwall that can be called if you need further help or support.
+The link below has local organisations in Cornwall that can be called if you need further help or support.

 If you think you might have coronavirus